-- "Risk Factors for Serious Injury or Death in Intimate Partner Violence for Latina/ Hispanic Women" (with Eva Hernandez and Sara Naureckas). - ~ "Intimate Partner Femicide Against Older Women" (with Yvonne Campbell Ulrich, Jacquelyn C. Campbell and Linda Teri). - ~ "Are Stepchildren in the Home a Risk Factor for Intimate Partner Homicide?" (with Todd Shackelford). - ~ "Intimate Partner Violence During Pregnancy: Outcomes for Mother and Child " (with Phyllis Sharps and Kathryn Laughon). - "Forced Sex and Leaving an Abusive Relationship" (with Walter DeKeseredy and Martin Schwartz). - ~ "PTSD in Battered African American Women" (with Esther Jenkins).

-- ~ "Risk of Women Becoming an Offender in Intimate Partner Homicide" (with Esther Jenkins). - "Strangulation as a Risk Factor for Attempted and Completed Intimate Partner Femicide" (with Nancy Glass, Kathryn Laughon, Jacquelyn C. Campbell and Ginger Hanson). - ~ "A Comparison of African-American and Latina Women's Decisions about Help-Seeking for intimate partner violence" (with Heather Bourne). - ~ "Seeking Help from the Criminal Justice System: Battered Women's Decisions and Experiences" (with Kim Davies and Jacquelyn Campbell). - "Intimate Partner Violence and Miscarriage: Examination of the Role of Physical and Psychological Abuse and PTSD" (with Leslie A. Morland, Gregory A. Leskin, Jackie Campbell and Matthew J. Friedman. - ~ "The Prevalence of PTSD among Women Experiencing Intimate Partner Violence Depends on Seriousness, Continuation and Social Support Network" (with Gregory A. Leskin and Jacqueline Campbell).
+- "Risk Factors for Serious Injury or Death in Intimate Partner Violence for Latina/ Hispanic Women" (with Eva Hernandez and Sara Naureckas). - "Intimate Partner Femicide Against Older Women" (with Yvonne Campbell Ulrich, Jacquelyn C. Campbell and Linda Teri). - ~ "Are Stepchildren in the Home a Risk Factor for Intimate Partner Homicide?" (with Todd Shackelford). - ~ "Intimate Partner Violence During Pregnancy: Outcomes for Mother and Child " (with Phyllis Sharps and Kathryn Laughon). - "Forced Sex and Leaving an Abusive Relationship" (with Walter DeKeseredy and Martin Schwartz). - ~ "PTSD in Battered African American Women" (with Esther Jenkins). - ~ "Risk of Women Becoming an Offender in Intimate Partner Homicide" (with Esther Jenkins). - "Strangulation as a Risk Factor for Attempted and Completed Intimate Partner Femicide" (with Nancy Glass, Kathryn Laughon, Jacquelyn C. Campbell and Ginger Hanson), will be published in Violence and Victims (June, 2006). - ~ "A Comparison of African-American and Latina Women's Decisions about Help-Seeking for intimate partner violence" (with Heather Bourne). - "Seeking Help from the Criminal Justice System: Battered Women's Decisions and Experiences" (with Kim Davies and Jacquelyn Campbell), has been submitted as a chapter in a book on women and the criminal justice system - "Intimate Partner Violence and Miscarriage: Examination of the Role of Physical and Psychological Abuse and PTSD" (with Leslie A. Morland, Gregory A. Leskin, Jackie Campbell and Matthew J. Friedman. - "The Prevalence of PTSD among Women Experiencing Intimate Partner Violence Depends on Seriousness, Continuation and Social Support Network" (with Gregory A. Leskin and Jacqueline Campbell).